Tony Popovic

-Tony Popović (/hr/; born 4 July 1973) is an Australian association football manager and former player.
-He is currently head coach of the Australia national football team.
-He guided the team to qualify for the 2026 World Cup, thus becoming the first Australian to play for and manage the team at a World Cup.
+Tony Popovic (/hr/; born 4 July 1973) is an Australian soccer manager and former player who serves as head coach of the Australia national team.

-As a player Popovic's usual position was centre-back.
-Starting in 1989 at Sydney United he went on to play for Sanfrecce Hiroshima of Japan and Premier League side Crystal Palace, among other clubs.
-He appeared with the Australian national team at the 2006 FIFA World Cup, where he played against reigning World Champions Brazil.
+Popovic played as a centre-back.
+Starting his career for Sydney United 58, he moved to Sanfrecce Hiroshima of Japan and then flourished at Premier League side Crystal Palace.
+He also represented Australia at the 2006 FIFA World Cup, two FIFA Confederations Cups and the 1992 Barcelona Olympics.

 Popovic started his coaching career in 2008 with Sydney FC.
-After a brief stint as assistant manager at Crystal Palace he was chosen as the inaugural manager of Western Sydney Wanderers at the start of the 2012–13 season.
-His major achievements as a manager are winning the 2012–13 A-League Premiership and 2014 AFC Champions League with the Wanderers, the 2018–19 A-League Premiership with Perth Glory and an Australia Cup with Melbourne Victory in 2022.
-He holds the record of coaching the most A-League Grand Final losses with 5 to the end of the 2023/2024 season.
-He was appointed as coach of Australia in 2024 and led them to qualification for the 2026 FIFA World Cup.
+After a brief stint as assistant manager at Crystal Palace, he was chosen as the inaugural manager of the Western Sydney Wanderers at the start of the 2012–13 season.
+His major managerial achievements are winning the 2012–13 A-League Premiership and 2014 AFC Champions League with the Wanderers, the 2018–19 A-League Premiership with Perth Glory and an Australia Cup with Melbourne Victory in 2022.

-He is the father of Kristian and Gabriel Popovic, both of whom are also professional footballers.
+Replacing Graham Arnold in 2024, Popovic helped the Socceroos qualify for the 2026 FIFA World Cup, twenty years after his only playing appearance on international football's biggest stage.
+His sons Kristian and Gabriel are also professional footballers.